ffplayout/ffplayout/docs/README.md

 ### **[For Developer](/docs/developer.md)**

-Learn how to setup a developer environment and to cross compile for different platforms.
+Learn how to set up a developer environment and build native packages.

 ### **[Install](/docs/install.md)**